streamnative/oxia/docs/Scalable Metadata Service.md

 ## Changing the replication factor

-It is possible to dynamically update update the replication factor for the cluster.
+It is possible to dynamically update the replication factor for the cluster.
 The operator will apply the change by closing the current epoch for a shard and informing the leader of the new replication factor.
 The followers will be either started or stopped, depending on whether it&#39;s increasing or decreasing the replication factor.
 The leader will then use the new size when deciding when an entry is fully committed.